 God is in none of his thoughts.

 a.
-Why do You stand afar off, O LORD?
-Here the Psalmist asked a question well known to those who follow God; the concern and sometimes anxiety over the seeming inactivity of God.
-The Psalmist felt that God was afar off and did even hide in times of trouble.
+Why do You stand afar off, O Lord?
+Here, the psalmist asked a question well known to those who follow God: the concern, the anxiety, over the seeming inactivity of God.
+The psalmist felt that God was afar off and did even hide in times of trouble.

 ii.
 Times of trouble: According to Maclaren, this was a rare word in the ancient Hebrew vocabulary, used only here and in Psalm 9:9.
 “It means a cutting off, i.e., of hope of deliverance.
 The notion of distress intensified to despair is conveyed.”

 i.
-We immediately recognize that anyone who renounces the LORD is sinful.
-Yet the Psalmist here puts the one who does not seek God and the one who does not think about God (God is in none of this thoughts) in the same category as the one who renounces the LORD.
+We immediately recognize that anyone who renounces the Lord is sinful.
+Yet the psalmist here puts the one who does not seek God and the one who does not think about God (God is in none of his thoughts) in the same category as the one who renounces the Lord.

 ii.
 Men do not seek God; this is a great sin.
 Men do not think about God; this also is a great sin.
 Man has obligations to God as His creator and sovereign, and it is a sin to neglect them.
 Man commits these sins because of his proud countenance; ignoring God is an expression of our independence and perceived equality (or superiority) to Him.

-iv.
-It can be said of the proud, wicked man in this Psalm, God is in none of his thoughts.
-At the same time, he cannot not think of God, as he does later in Psalm 10:11 and 13 (the thoughts, God has forgotten; He hides His face; He will never see . . .You will not require an account).
+v.
+It can be said of the proud, wicked man in this psalm, God is in none of his thoughts.
+At the same time, he cannot not think of God, as he does later in Psalm 10:11 and 13 (the thoughts, God has forgotten; He hides His face; He will never see…You will not require an account).
 Try as he may, he can’t stop thinking about God.

 i.
 “There are none who will dispute the justice of God, when he shall hang every Haman on his own gallows, and cast all the enemies of his Daniels into their own den of lions.”
 (Spurgeon)